-- Put a jack handle, jack handle extension and jack handle end together as shown in the illustration.
+- 1. Put a jack handle, jack handle extension and jack handle end together as shown in the illustration.

 - 1 Jack handle end

 - 2 Jack handle extension

 - 3 Jack handle

-- Insert the end of the jack handle extension into the lowering screw and turn it counterclockwise with the handle, making sure the handle remains firmly fitted onto the jack handle extension. - After the tire is lowered completely to the ground, remove the holding bracket.
+- 2. Insert the end of the jack handle extension into the lowering screw and turn it counterclockwise with the handle. - 3.
+After the tire is lowered completely to the ground, remove the holding bracket.